dduan/TOMLDecoder/TOMLDecoder.docc/DeserializingTOML.md

 As promised,
-to retrieve values from the table, one must specify which TOML type are they expect.
+to retrieve values from the table, one must specify which TOML type they expect.
 And as a result,
 they'll get the value with the corresponding Swift type.